Overview

-Geopolitical events have always influenced global trade dynamics be it political tensions, trade wars, economic sanctions, or regulatory changes which have a ripple effect across industries and societies worldwide.
+Geopolitical events have always influenced global trade dynamics, be it political tensions, trade wars, economic sanctions, or regulatory changes, which have a ripple effect across industries and societies worldwide.
 The last few years have been even more disruptive, so businesses must continue to learn and adapt as challenges emerge.

 Global trade has become an unpredictable experience.
-Tariffs, political instability, and a changing regulatory environment all present geopolitical risks that can lead directly to disruption in a supply chain, whether that’s delays, higher costs, or loss of market access.
-In this article, we look into the ongoing impacts of geopolitical events on global trade, particularly industries that have intricate supply chains and operate globally- and guide how businesses adapt their operations to reduce such risks.
+Tariffs, political instability, and a changing regulatory environment all present geopolitical risks that can lead directly to disruptions in a supply chain, whether that’s delays, higher costs, or loss of market access.
+In this article, we look into the ongoing impacts of geopolitical events on global trade, particularly industries that have intricate supply chains and operate globally, and guide how businesses adapt their operations to reduce such risks.

 Understanding the Global Geopolitical Landscape